scc-digitalhub/platformdocs/docs/vis/cyclotron_aac.rst

 - user B: ``memberOf: ['T1_viewers']``
 - user C: ``memberOf: ['T1_viewers', 'T1_editors']``

-**Note 1**: providers and writers are equally considered editors by Cyclotron, i.e., user A as provider of T1 is member of T1_editors group.

-**Note 2**: editors can also view, i.e., users A and C being members of T1_editors are also members of T1_viewers; but viewers cannot edit, i.e., groups *<group_name>_viewers* cannot be assigned as editors of a dashboard.
+**NOTE**: editors can also view, i.e., users A and C being members of T1_editors are also members of T1_viewers; but viewers cannot edit, i.e., groups *<group_name>_viewers* cannot be assigned as editors of a dashboard.

+Creating Private and Public Dashboards
+**************************************

+When authentication is enabled, if a dashboard has no editors or viewers specified when it is created, by default both edit and view permissions are restricted to the dashboard creator only, who is allowed to change this behaviour later on.
+In order to allow anyone to view a dashboard, even anonymously, its view permissions can be given to the system role **Public**.
+Edit permissions can be given to **Public** as well, in which case the dashboard is editable by every user.

+If you want to restrict access to a dashboard, you can give view/edit permissions either to specific users or to groups you are a member of.
+Some examples are provided in the next section.

 Restricting Access to Dashboards in JSON
 ****************************************

 If you create a dashboard as a JSON document (either by POSTing it on the API or via JSON document editor on the website), this is its skeleton:

 ::